tatuylonen/wikitextprocessor/README.md

 **This is currently work in progress and expected to be relased in October-November 2020.
-Until then, feel free to experiment but the code is likely to be broken at times and support will be limited.**
+Until then, feel free to experiment but the code has not yet been fully tested and may be broken on some days.
+  Most things should already work.**

 This is a Python package for processing [WikiMedia dump files](https://dumps.wikimedia.org) for